3 Signs That Someone is Emotionally Available for a Relationship

 2) Being Emotionally Responsive

-You don’t make yourself responsible for changing how your partner feels.
-It’s not your job to judge your partner’s point of view, but to see what’s going on for your partner.
+- You don’t work on changing how your partner feels.
+You see your role, not to judge your partner’s point of view, but to see what’s going on for your partner.

 You can be responsive without words, too.
 When you are out together, enjoying the moment, you may offer a gentle touch or meet each other’s eyes and smile.
 Checking in to see what your partner is feeling is being emotionally responsive.